Piyush-Lokhande07/CustomInstruction/README.md

-# Custom Instruction Compiler for Equation `z = a*a + b*b - 2*a*b`
+# 🔧 Custom Instruction for `z = a*a + b*b - 2*a*b`

-## Objective
+## 🎯 Objective

-This project demonstrates the design and implementation of **custom assembly instructions** to compute the equation:
+This project demonstrates how to **design and implement custom assembly instructions** to compute the mathematical equation:

 ```
 z = a*a + b*b - 2*a*b
 ```

-We use NASM (Netwide Assembler) to write and compile assembly code, and Python to drive the process, generate tokens, symbol tables, and intermediate (three-address) code.
-The goal is to mimic a mini compiler that processes arithmetic expressions at a low level.
+It simulates a mini-compiler that performs the full compilation flow using:
+- ✅ NASM (Netwide Assembler)
+- ✅ Python for automation
+- ✅ objdump to inspect the generated assembly

 ---

-## Flow of Execution
+## 🔄 Flow of Execution

 When you run: